-Stories from the surgery: treating pyloric stenosis in dogs
+Stories from the surgery: treat pyloric stenosis in dogs

 Each month Petplan vet Brian Faulkner takes a look at some of the issues he comes across in his day-to-day life as a practising vet.